-This U.S. Coast Guard approved STCWTank Ship Dangerous Liquids course meets or exceeds the requirements to attain certification under the standards set forth by the U.S. Coast Guard and STCW 95 IMO regulations.
+This U.S. Coast Guard approved STCW Tank Ship Dangerous Liquids course meets or exceeds the requirements to attain certification under the standards set forth by the U.S. Coast Guard and STCW 95 IMO regulations.
 Students demonstrate skills and knowledge needed to operate effectively as a Tankerman Person-In-Charge.
-Prerequisite: Instructor approval.